 title HERE IS MY TITLE\nHERE IS MY HELP TEXT

 This will run MYISO.ISO as if it had a file extension of .ISOPE.

 Normally, when you select a .imgPTN file (of any type), E2B will display some information about the file and then prompt the user to ask if it is OK to switch partitions.
-This can be suppressed for .imgPTN files by using the file extension .imgPTNAUTO, however there is no equivalent file extension for other similar .imgPTN file extensions such as .imgPTNLBAa23.
-In this case use the AUTOCSM variable in a .mnu file as follows:
+This can be suppressed for .imgPTN files by adding "AUTO" to the file extension, e.g. .imgPTNAUTO, however we can also use the AUTOCSM variable in a .mnu file as follows: